blue-smoke-media/BSM/migration-notes.md

 - Index Page - action="/src/php/contactForm.php"
-- reduce number of email accounts we are using on cpanel... change bootstrap.js -> bootstrap.min.js
+- reduce number of email accounts we are using on cpanel... change bootstrap.js -> bootstrap.min.js remove 'our features'

-- after index update from CoBe, rid of src folder as code is already 'minimized'
+- after index update from CoBe, rid of src folder as code is mostly already 'minimized'

 - Team desc - all 1-3'st persons
   Shorter CoBe "She, She, She"